 [Source 2013][More on Politics]

-This company received the third highest score in the Access to Medicine Index 2016, a ranking of the world's 20 largest pharmaceutical companies on their efforts to increase access to medicine in developing countries.
+This company received the second highest score in the Access to Medicine Index 2018, a ranking of the world's largest pharmaceutical companies on their efforts to increase access to medicine in developing countries.

 The Global 100 Most Sustainable Corporations in the World list is an extensive data-driven corporate sustainability assessment.
 The ranked companies are leaders in the field of a sustainable business approach.
 The efficiency of a company's energy, water, CO2 and waste management is measured in relation to its total sales volume.
 The disclosure of that information is a pre-condition for the assessment.
 This company ranked #98 in the 2016 Global 100.